 1. Turn Your Secretaire into an Undercover, Yet Stylish Bar

 Secretaires are most commonly used as desks, but their uses extend far past writing spaces.
 A beautiful antique cabinet or secretaire can easily become a truly exciting bar.
 Almost covert, bars housed in secretaires blend pleasantly into the room.
 However, as the doors swing open, the magic appears.
-Bottles of liquors, bitters and wines on one shelf paired with antique glassware on another is a winning combination.
+Bottles of liquors, bitters and wines on one shelf paired with rare antique glassware on another is a winning combination.
 One can even add an antique cocktail shaker for more pizzaz.

 Mixing and matching period pieces can spice up the look, too.
 An 18th-century secretaire paired with a 1930s cocktail shaker and Georgian coconut cups makes for an eclectic and exciting look in the covert bar.